geogardenclub/geogardenclub.github.io/docs/business/strategic-plan-2026/customer-lifecycle.md

 # GGC Customer Lifecycle

 As noted previously, a fundamental strategic challenge for 2026 is to make progress in determining if GGC is a viable business.
-To do that, we think it's helpful to define a "GGC customer lifecyle", which provides us with a way to diagnose problems in obtaining and retaining paying customers and understand how to allocate business resources to resolve them and thus increase revenue.
+To do this, it's helpful to define a "GGC customer lifecycle".

 We define the GGC customer lifecycle as three sequential phases: customer acquisition, customer evaluation, and customer retention.
 The customer evaluation phase has two subphases: customer onboarding and customer exploration: